The news media in Hong Kong will be shut down amid the crackdown on dissent - ExBulletin

 The news media in Hong Kong will be shut down amid the crackdown on dissent

+A Hong Kong news website says it will cease operations in light of deteriorating press freedoms, days after police raided and arrested seven people for rebellion in a separate pro-democracy newspaper.

-HONG KONG (AP) A Hong Kong news website said Sunday it would suspend operations in light of deteriorating press freedoms, days after police raided and arrested seven people for rebellion in a pro-democracy news outlet. .
+HONG KONG – A Hong Kong news website said on Sunday it would suspend operations in light of deteriorating press freedoms, days after police raided and arrested seven people for rebellion in a separate pro-democracy news media.

 Citizen News announced its decision through a Facebook post on Sunday.
 He said he would stop updating the site on January 4 and shut down after that.